 Travel Report: The Venetian Macau.

 February 2018.
-If you’ve only got time to see two or three of Macau’s famous hotels, then you’ll almost certainly be saving a spot for The Venetian.
-Opened in the summer of 2007 as a sister venue to the world famous Las Vegas casino, it’s actually China’s version that now scoops bragging rights.
-After all, this is the largest casino in the world, the biggest single structure hotel in Asia and the seventh largest building on the planet.
+If you’ve only got time to see two or three of Macau’s famous hotels, then you’ll almost certainly be saving a spot for The Venetian Macau.
+It opened in the summer of 2007 as a sister venue to the world famous Las Vegas casino of the same name.
+But actually it’s China’s version that now scoops bragging rights.
+After all, this is the largest casino in the world.
+Moreover, this is the biggest single structure hotel in Asia and the seventh largest building on the planet.
 Take THAT America.

-February 2018.
-Everything about The Venetian Macau screams of sparkly luxuriousness.
-This main lobby sums up the vibe perfectly, where a huge gold-plated sculpture holds court between the glossy marble floor and Italian-art-adorned ceiling.
-In between the giant pillars, look out for the glass panels featuring brand ambassador David Beckham.
-“The Venetian Macau is fucking” great!” says his I can’t believe how much they’re paying me for this smile.
+Moreover, look out for the glass panels featuring brand ambassador David Beckham.
+“The Venetian is fucking great!” says his – I can’t believe how much they’re paying me for this – smile.

-February 2018.
-There are glitzy mask sculptures and statues peppered throughout The Venetian Macau’s 39 floors.
-And while these are just a few of the artistic flourishes, it all plays second fiddle to what essentially feels like Earth’s biggest shopping mall.
+There are giant mask sculptures and statues peppered throughout The Venetian’s 39 floors.
+Nevertheless, these artistic flourishes play second fiddle to what essentially feels like Planet Earth’s largest shopping mall.

-In fact, The Venetian Macau boasts a whopping 3000 stores spread out across 149.000 square meters of retail space.
-“Soulless isn’t it?” observed Wonderboy and it was hard to disagree.
-UNTIL that is, we came across a Marks & Spencer’s food shop.
+In fact, The Venetian boasts a whopping 3000 stores spread out across 149.000 square meters of retail space.
+“Soulless isn’t it?” observed Wonderboy and, well, it was hard to disagree.
+UNTIL that is, we came across a Marks & Spencer’s food shop!
 OH.
 MY.
 GOD.
-Which frankly felt like an underreaction after a culinary year spent in mainland China.
+Which frankly felt like an underreaction after a year spent in the culinary wasteland of small town China.

-February 2018.
-The Venetian Macau features several replica Italian piazzas.
+The Venetian Macau also features several replica Italian piazzas.
 This is St. Mark’s Square, stuffed full of horribly expensive branded clothing stores and a wallet-splitting restaurant called Vergano.

-We ended up eating at McSorley’s Irish Pub on Deck B, where I had the dubious pleasure of receiving the most expensive Bangers & Mash I’ve ever had.
+Having weighed up our many options, Wonderboy and I finally ended up eating at McSorley’s Irish Pub on Deck B. Here I had the dubious pleasure of eating one of the world’s most expensive Bangers & Mash.
+The taste?
 It was alright.

-February 2018.
-Anyone heading to The Venetian Macau will want to get some gondola action, even if it’s just watching families bob along from one of the many bridges.
-Most of the gondoliers are foreigners (non-Chinese), which must be a big selling point for domestic tourists.
-One of them, a portly Scandinavian looking girl, was belting out an operatic tune that could be heard for streets away.
-She was amazing, probably the most impressive thing from the whole experience.
-A private gondola ride, with about six seats on offer, goes for 528MOP (£47 €53 $65).
+Most people heading to The Venetian Macau are certainly hoping for some gondola action.
+Even if it’s just watching families bob along from one of the many bridges.
+The vast majority of the gondoliers here are foreigners (non-Chinese), which I guess is a big selling point for domestic tourists.
+One of them, a portly Scandinavian girl, was singing opera while she rowed.
+We could actually hear it from two or three streets away!
+She was amazing, probably the most impressive thing of the day.
+A private gondola ride, which seats up to six people, goes for 528MOP (£47 €53 $65).

-Wanna dive in deeper to The Venetian Macau?
-Head straight for their website here.
+Wanna dive in deeper into The Venetian Macau?
+Head straight for their website.